 Makers and roles

-after Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist previously catalogued as attributed to Ferdinand Bol (Dordrecht 1616 – Amsterdam 1680), artist previously catalogued as attributed to Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist
+after Rembrandt van Rijn (Leiden 1606 – Amsterdam 1669), artist previously catalogued as attributed to Ferdinand Bol (Dordrecht 1616 – Amsterdam 1680), artist previously catalogued as attributed to Rembrandt van Rijn (Leiden 1606 – Amsterdam 1669), artist

 Brockwell 1915 Maurice Walter Brockwell, Catalogue of the Pictures and Other Works of Art in the Collection of Lord St Oswald at Nostell Priory, London 1915, cat.
 26, plate XVIII; attributes to Rembrandt, titles portrait ‘Man with a small Moustache’ and locates in the Little Drawing Room.